byterix-labs/ttlv-z/README.md

 ## KMIP Tag Support

-The library includes all official KMIP tags from versions 1.0 through 3.0, including:
+The library includes all official KMIP tags from versions 1.0 through 3.0.

-- Core protocol tags (requestMessage, responseMessage, etc.)
-- Cryptographic objects (key, certificate, secretData, etc.)
-- Attributes (cryptographicAlgorithm, cryptographicLength, etc.)
-- Operations (create, get, destroy, etc.)
-- Authentication and credential tags
-- Extension and vendor-specific tags

 ## Requirements